Skip to Content

 “I didn’t even talk to anybody about my journalism experience during my first year in California,” Winter said.

-However, in order to get a classroom of his own, Winter would have to advise the school yearbook, a position he agreed to quickly.
-After a few years, the newspaper adviser at his school in Wheeler, Georgia approached him with the opportunity to help with the student paper.
-With over a decade of experience advising newspapers in the greater Atlanta area, Winter and his wife, along with their children Henry and Annabelle, made the decision to move back to Texas.
+In order to get a classroom of his own, however, Winter would have to advise the school yearbook, a position he agreed to quickly.
+After a few years, the newspaper adviser at his school Wheeler High School in Marietta, Ga., approached him with the opportunity to help with the student paper.
+After nine years at Wheeler and 14 at Henry Grady High School in midtown Atlanta, Winter and his wife, along with their children Henry and Annabel, made the decision to move back to Texas.

 As the new adviser of the yearbook and newspaper on campus, Winter realized with the size of the school and multitude of activities to cover, he had a big transition ahead of him.
-That transition began with Peer Assistance and Leadership Service or the PALS.
+That transition began with realizing the importance of the Peer Assistance and Leadership Service organization on campus.

-“Two of my three main editors were in PALS and the schedule was such that PALS conflicted with the one newspaper class, so they made it very clear that PALS was number one and I had to adjust,” Winter said.
+“Two of my three main editors were in PALS and the schedule was such that PALS conflicted with the one newspaper class, so they made it very clear that PALS was No. 1 and that I had to adjust,” Winter said.
 “As the new guy, I tried my best to not ruffle everybody’s feathers.”

 The next issue Winter faced was replacing the previous newspaper adviser Rhonda Moore, a beloved McCallum teacher of 16 years.
 Winter said his main goal throughout his first school year was to earn the trust of his new staff.

-“The thing I remember most about my first year is that the yearbook and the newspaper staff gave me a chance and we had a good experience,” Winter said.
-“They had a really great paper before I got here so when I looked at the program I knew that social media was the thing that I thought we could really bulk up.”
+“The thing I remember most about my first year is that the yearbook and the newspaper staff gave me a chance, and we had a good experience,” Winter said.
+“They had a really great paper before I got here, so when I looked at the program I felt that social media was the thing that we could really bulk up.”

 One of the biggest lessons Winter has learned is the importance of taking a step back as the teacher and letting his students lead the way.

-“We had a few years of just outstanding reporters like Grace Nugent, Anna McClelland and later Samantha Powers, Alyssa Spiro and Madeylnn Niles and Lucy Marco,” Winter said.
-“They were so talented but I struggled with getting in the way of my students when they’re supposed to be doing the stuff that I teach them.”
+“We had a few years of just outstanding reporters like Grace Nugent, Anna McClellan and later Samantha Powers, Alyssa Spiro and Madeylnn Niles and Lucy Marco,” Winter said.
+“They were so talented, but I struggled with getting in the way of my students when they’re supposed to be doing the stuff that I teach them.”

 Winter decided to put this challenge of his to the test by attending a football game versus Dripping Springs High School.
-However, instead of reporting from the field, Winter stayed seated in the stands as his staff worked the game.
+Instead of taking pictures of the game, however, Winter took a back seat to his first-year photographers on the sideline.

-“We were playing this team that we were not supposed to win against but in the fourth quarter we came roaring back and scored two or three touchdowns to get really close to winning the game,” Winter said.
-“I was looking around to see if any photographers are in the right place to get the picture that we need to show this moment of this huge touchdown that just happened and I was going crazy telling myself that I should have been on the field so I could’ve been in the correct position and ‘what was I thinking?’”
+“We were playing this team that we were not supposed to win against, but in the fourth quarter we came roaring back and scored two or three touchdowns to get really close to winning the game,” Winter said.
+“I was looking around to see if any photographers were in the right place to get the picture that we need to show this moment of this huge touchdown that just happened and I was going crazy telling myself that I should have a camera so I could be sure we’d get the shot and asking myself ‘What was I thinking?’”

-To his surprise, Nugent and McClelland were running full speed toward him, racing to be the first ones to show the pictures they took of the major play.
+To his surprise, Nugent and McClellan were running full speed toward him, racing to be the first ones to show the pictures they took of the big touchdown.

-“I realized that this is what it’s all about, the fact that they’re excited that they got the picture, and they’re so excited that they are sprinting to me to show it to me,” Winter said.
+“I realized that this is what it’s all about, the fact that they’re excited that they got the picture, and they’re so excited that they are sprinting to show it to me,” Winter said.
 “This is how it is supposed to work, and I did the right thing by taking myself out of the situation.
-I haven’t always been good and consistent at that but it feels really good.”
+I haven’t always been good and consistent at that, but it feels really good when I do.”

 Winter believes that the newspaper’s role as a resource is not just covering the latest sports game or fine arts event, but also rallies and political coverage.
 The social media response tends to be lively and mixed.
-Winter also leads one of the few high school journalism programs that focuses on a physical print paper along with a heavy online and social media presence.
+Winter also is proud of leading a high school journalism programs that focuses on a physical print paper along with a heavy online and social media presence.

-Before becoming a teacher at McCallum, Webster noticed The Shield’s online posting and its impact on the school community.
+Before becoming a teacher at McCallum in 2022, current yearbook adviser and commercial photography teacher Frank Webster noticed The Shield’s online posting and its impact on the school community.

 “I think the student body who are not even involved in newspaper have a lot of respect for what the newspaper program does here,” Webster said.
 “One of the things that Mr. Winter has done better than any place in the country is the online stuff that MacJ does.
 It is a showstopper of success that nobody else is doing, and he has really leaned into listening to students on what works and what doesn’t work.”